Includes comprehensive coverage from 20 €.

-7.2.4 Surcharge for bulky baggage: for the carriage of checked baggage which is not secured in suitcases or other similar compact receptacles, Germanwings levies special surcharges instead of the baggage surcharge pursuant to Art.
+7.2.4 Surcharge for bulky baggage: for the carriage of checked baggage which is not secured in suitcases or other similar compact receptacles, Eurowings levies special surcharges instead of the baggage surcharge pursuant to Art.
 7.2.2 and the excess baggage surcharge pursuant to Art.
 7.2.3.
-Germanwings is not obliged to carry bulky baggage.
-If capacity is available, however, Germanwings will carry bulky baggage, provided the item concerned conforms to the Germanwings definition of bulky baggage and on payment of the relevant surcharge.
-Passengers are obliged to consult Germanwings in advance.
+Eurowings is not obliged to carry bulky baggage.
+If capacity is available, however, Eurowings will carry bulky baggage, provided the item concerned conforms to the Eurowings definition of bulky baggage and on payment of the relevant surcharge.
+Passengers are obliged to consult Eurowings in advance.

 seat or if the passenger is amenable to taking

 a different seat that meets this requirement.

 18.104.22.168 The booking of an “extra seat” can only be made through the Germanwings Call Center (for contact information, see section 2.2) or at one of the Eurowings airport sales points.
 The additional charge equals the price of the flight based on the booking class for the respective route as specified at the time the extra seat is booked.
 If the extra seat is booked on the same day as the flight, the applicable surcharge shall not be greater than the price of the flight.